Advertising-Who, What, Where, When, Why, How and How Much

 Updated: Nov 1, 2020

 Plan the ‘sale’, when you write the Advertisement

 Answer ALL these questions in the Ad - Who?, What?, Where?, When?, Why?, How? and How Much?

-Imagine all the physical and mental (risk) barriers between your customer and the SALE then eradicate them or give customers instructions on avoiding them (also see Strategy articles)
+Imagine all the physical and mental barriers (risks), between your customer and the SALE.
+Then eradicate them or give customers instructions on avoiding them (see Strategy articles for more)

 Smaller Ads for longer are better than big Ads for a limited time